satishb-lac/demo_proj/readme.md

 #########
-This is a test App for Clout Build
+This is a test App for Cloud Build
 #########